 Laboratory Processing

-Donor milk arrives frozen and is carefully logged and stored.
-Milk from 2-4 donors is thawed overnight in a refrigerator, pooled, carefully mixed to ensure an even distribution of milk components, and poured into bottles by trained technicians in our FDA-regulated laboratory.
+Donor milk arrives frozen and is carefully recorded and stored.
+Milk from 3-5 donors is thawed overnight in a refrigerator, pooled, and carefully mixed to ensure an even distribution of components.
+It is then poured into bottles by trained technicians in our FDA-registered laboratory.

 Pasteurization